Does the Bible Say that Guardian Angels Are Real?

 Many people are angel-crazy.
 Some even pray to angels for help or for blessing—almost like wishing on a star.
 Collectors in Angel Clubs amass “everything angel.”
 Some connected with New Age teachings conduct angel seminars to help people communicate with angels for “divine guidance” or to experience “angel therapy.”
 Unfortunately, angels can serve as an otherworldly focus to appear “spiritual” but not deal directly with the Lord.

 Even in some churches, believers misunderstand angels’ purpose and their activity.
 Are there guardian angels?
-Yes--but we have to ask some questions.
+Yes - but we have to ask some questions.
 What are angels like?
 Who are they guarding and why?
 Is guarding all they do?
+Let's take a look at what the Bible tells us about angels.

 In Angels, the Host of Heaven, Dr. David Jeremiah writes, “Angels are mentioned 108 times in the Old Testament and 165 times in the New Testament.”
 I find it odd celestial beings are mentioned so many times and yet are so poorly understood.